google/gnostic/README.md

 # OpenAPI Compiler

-This repository contains a Go program that reads an OpenAPI JSON description and writes an equivalent Protocol Buffer representation.
+This repository contains an experimental project whose goal is to read OpenAPI JSON descriptions and write equivalent Protocol Buffer representations.
+These Protocol Buffer representations would be preprocessed, checked for errors, and available for use in any language that is supported by the Protocol Buffer tools.

 ## Disclaimer